DaveL17/matplotlib/_changelog.md

 #### v0.6.05
 - Fixes bug in Scatter Chart devices to plot points when marker is set to None.
 (This is a bug in matplotlib, plugin overrides the behavior).
-- Fixes bug in naming of PluginConfig.xml (which caused problems on systems set up as case-sensitive.
+- Fixes bug in naming of PluginConfig.xml (which caused problems on systems set up as case-sensitive).

 #### v0.6.04
 - New Feature: optional 'best fit line' for line and scatter charts.